tgonet/Social.ly/README.md

 ![DisplaySelectedActivity_Activity](Images/Screenshot_1591544338.png)

 ### Notifications
-This fragment displays two tabs, Friends and Activity.
+This fragment uses the ViewPager2 and TabLayout.
+It displays two tabs, Friends and Activity.
 Upon clicking the tab or swiping left/right, the page will change to its respective fragment.
 ### Notifications Friends
 This fragment displays the new friends that the user has made and displays the duration added to friend's list.
 <img src="/Images/Rv_friends.png" width=40% height= 40%/>